gerhynes/scala-notes/README.md

 }
 ```

-### Methods and Method Naming
+### Method Notations and Method Naming

+Method notation is a form of syntactic sugar to make Scala more closely resemble natural language.

-Methods that have a single argument can be written using infix notation: `object method argument`.
+Methods that have a single parameter can be called using infix notation / operator notation: `object method argument`.

 ```Scala
 val aCroc = new Crocodile